Jorman/Scripts/README.md

-# Scripts
+# TODO
-Some script, forked and not to make me crazy!
+Make some good expalation on how to use this scripts